for Your Adopted Rat Terrier

 Being Prepared is Key

 4. Don't be surprised if your new dog does some "naughty" things in his first few weeks in your home.
-Be patient with him while he learns the rules.
+Be patient while he learns the rules.
 Help him out by limiting his opportunities to do the wrong thing.
 For example, keep your counters free of food, keep garbage cans securely closed, don't put food items or wrappers into wastebaskets, and put away unused pillows and cushions.

 5. Determine a set feeding regimen, with two controlled-portion meals per day at specified times.
 (See our Rattie Weight page